 - confirming health predispositions - usually it is a current medical certificate, which must be no more than 3 months old.

-- confirmation of personal suitability/reliability– this could be, for example certificate of clean criminal record, an extract from the criminal record or an equivalent document from the your country of origin.
+- confirmation of personal suitability/reliability- This can be, for example, a criminal record certificate, an extract from the criminal record or an equivalent document from your country of origin.
 These documents should not be older than 3 months.

 - proof of adequate professional liability insurance- Professional liability insurance with a specified sum insured is often required.

 NOTE: In most cases it will be necessary to prepare documents in German.
 It is advisable to obtain a sworn translation by a translator publicly appointed or sworn in Germany or in another country.
-However, before the translation is sent, the the competent authorityin what form the translation should be submitted and who can produce it.
+However, before sending the translation, it is necessary to ask the competent authority in what form the translation should be submitted and who can produce it.
 Sometimes the following are accepted only translations made in Germany.
 We can assist you in determining the correct form of documents.

 Proof of knowledge of the German language

-In the case of many regulated professions you must have German language skills at a certain level.
+For many regulated professions, you must have German language skills at a certain level.
 The required language level is based on the so-called 'Common European Framework of Reference for Languages'.
-Mode confirmation of the required language level varies from profession to profession and sometimes from state to state.
+Mode confirmation of the required language level varies from profession to profession and sometimes from Land to Land.
 Some competent authorities accept certain language certificates already acquired by a foreigner.
 It may also be the case that an additional or alternative language test has to be taken.
 Due to the different ways of proving your knowledge of German, we recommend that you ask in advance at the competent authority.

 Where should the application be submitted?